 Unlike animal cells, plant cells contain a great deal of water, stored in vacuoles within each cell wall.
 When these cells freeze, the water stored inside them expands into ice crystals, which puncture the cell wall and collapse the cell.
 In order to protect themselves from this eventuality, deciduous trees lose their bract ahead of winter.

 Trees that lose their leaves are susceptible to freezing winter temperatures because of their leaf shape, which tends to be broad and flat with a lot of surface area.
 Evergreen trees, on the other hand, protect their leaves by layering up with a waxy outer coating.
 Evergreen leaves are usually smaller, thinner or needle-like, which also protects them from the ravages of winter.

 Leaves that fall from trees play an important role in the forest ecosystem.
-As they break down, fallen leaves enrich the soil.
+As they break down and fall, they enrich the soil.
 By losing all of their leaves, trees are also more readily able to disperse pollen to seeds and to fertilize the next generation.

-Deciduous trees can sense the days getting shorter by the change in the amount of chlorophyll being produced by their leaves.
+Deciduous trees can sense the days getting shorter by the change in the amount of chlorophyll being produced.
 This trigger causes the tree to stop sending vital nutrients to the leaves, which, in turn, causes the leaves to stop producing chlorophyll altogether.

 This winter, as you survey the unique landscape of the Lowcountry, take time to appreciate the humble, bare tree and its sophisticated method of surviving the cold.

 Outside Hilton Head provides personalized adventures for all ages, from kayak, fishing, nature and dolphin tours to kids’ camps, history excursions, family outings and stand-up paddle boarding.
 To book your holiday kayak outing with Outside Hilton Head, call 843-686-6996 or visit www.outsidehiltonhead.com.